slipsibm-cp4i-poc/cp4i-install/README-airgap.md

 download and install ibm-pak plugin

-go into 02-mirror-airgap-bastion.sh, 02-mirror-airgap-portable-part1.sh or 02-mirror-airgap-portable-part2.sh and make sure arch is set properly
+Go into 02-mirror-airgap-bastion.sh, 02-mirror-airgap-portable-part1.sh or 02-mirror-airgap-portable-part2.sh and make sure arch, OPERATOR_PACKAGE_NAME and OPERATOR_VERSION are set properly.
+Check here for proper versions -> https://www.ibm.com/docs/en/cloud-paks/cp-integration/16.1.1?topic=miagoc-mirroring-images-portable-compute-storage-device-file-system#export-commands-for-operators__title__1

 go into 10-create-namespaces.sh and set the namespace you want to install into.
 It is currently set to cp4i-demo.
 If you are running a namespace install, set the project to the namespace you want to install into via `oc project`, otherwise set it to openshift-operators